ouzi-dev/prow-gke-terraform/README.md

 ## Features

+- Runs in GKE
-- Runs in GKE, with private nodes
+- Runs on private nodes
-- Managed Control Plan and Nodes by GKE
+- Managed Control Plane and Nodes by GKE
-- Automatic control plan upgrades
+- Automatic control plane upgrades
 - Automatic node updades
 - Cluster scales up and down as needed
 - Injected all needed secrets to install Prow
 - Setup GSuite integration with RBAC
--

 ## Usage